-The required capital for spread risk is determined by calculating the impact on the available capital due to the volatility of credit spreads over the term structure of the risk-free rate.
 The required capital for spread risk is equal to the sum of the capital requirements for bonds, structured products and credit derivatives.
 The capital requirement depends on (i) the market value, (ii) the modified duration and (iii) the credit quality category.

 Spread risk - required capital

-31 December 2022 31 December 2021 SCR spread risk - required capital 759 811
+31 December 2023 31 December 2022

+SCR spread risk - required capital 609 759

-The SCR spread risk decreased in 2022 due to the increased interest rates, which resulted lower bond values.
+The SCR spread risk slightly decreased in 2023 due to a lower duration of the bond portfolio.